Ready for Growth

 You don't need to know in advance.

-If you’d like to explore on your own, the Writing section or newsletter offers a felt sense of the work through short reflections and practices.
+If you'd like to explore on your own, the Writing section or the newsletter offers a felt sense of the work through short reflections and practices.

 If you're curious about working together, a free introductory conversation is simply a space to slow down, listen, and sense what feels alive for you.